Mayo Clinic's approach

 Outside organizations recognize Mayo Clinic breast cancer specialists through accreditations, grants and rankings:

-• Mayo Clinic Comprehensive Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, recognizing scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
+• Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
+These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

-• Mayo Clinic is accredited by the American College of Surgeons' Commission on Cancer and multiple campuses are accredited by the National Accreditation Program for Breast Centers.
+• Mayo Clinic is accredited by the American College of Surgeons' Commission on Cancer.

 Locations, travel and lodging